 My dad enjoys cooking and wanted to make one of his traditional Christmas specialties from the US to impress my French in-laws.
 Except if Tom hadn’t stopped him, his star dish in the US would have left my French in-laws scratching their heads and the exact opposite of impressed.

 Luckily, I went over the menu with Tom beforehand and we made the necessary changes before we even went shopping for the ingredients.
 We had a lovely lobster bisque instead.

-What was the soup my dad was going to make and why is it a faux pas?
+What was the soup my dad was going to make and why is it a French food culture faux pas?
 Here’s the quick story for you.